-As the magnitude of the effects the coronavirus is having on the world continue to emerge, we now know that social distancing practices are assisting in, "flattening the curve".
-For this reason, schools and RTOs are now predominantly only open for, "distance learning or "online learning".
-It might be your job, to engage remote learners during this time.
+As the magnitude of the effects the coronavirus is having on the world continue to emerge, we now know that physical distancing practices played a huge part in "flattening the curve".
+For this reason, many schools and RTOs switched predominantly to "distance learning or "online learning".
+This method of learning remains an attractive option for some.
+It might be your job to engage remote learners during this time.

 You may work at a school or RTO that has created an online space for learning and assessment and you are looking for a way to support your learners as they transition to this new world order.
 This will be no mean feat, especially if your students are not tech savvy or if they were hard to engage when face-to-face, let alone working remotely.

 Fear not, we have some tips on how to keep remote students engaged and tuned in:1.
 Create and Maintain Clear Channels for Communication